Go to Next Chapter -- Return to Contents/Index

 dogs, with everything several times larger, and, because of their acute senses,

-louder and brighter and smellier--into an alien, hostile world, that was no
+louder and brighter and smellier—into an alien, hostile world, that was no

 longer their home.
+Through

-Into darkened alleys and patches of street where
+darkened alleys and patches of street where sunlight never touched, they fled,

 “Now